Welcome to 31 Days of Self-care

 How do we live well, and reveal and release opportunities?

 Another lesson in self-care is taking charge of opportunities.
 What is it that WE want to do with our lives?
 How do we consider the fit when we consider our responsibilities and relationships.
 It’s best to learn early on that our heart deserves to be comfortable and at ease.
-There are times in our life when other people’s needs take front row seat, but we MUST not forget and lose ourselves even in that moment.
+There are times in our life when other people’s needs take front row seat, but we MUST not forget and lose ourselves even at that moment.

-In the first #31daysofcaring2018 post, I shared I left my job in search of something better.
+In the first #31daysofcaring post, I shared I left my job in search of something better.
 It may have seemed like a snap judgment, but in reality, I had been turning over in my mind what my opportunities might be available.
 I’ve tried out many opportunities since that day, and while at times they seemed wrong, I can look back and see each one prepared me for moving forward.

 This is the process I used.
 It can be applied to any life changes.